 If your credit score isn’t healthy it could reduce the likelihood of being accepted for a mortgage.
 You may still be able to get a loan (with the right lender).

 Have a look around the web to learn more about finding a bad credit secured loan.
 I’d recommend reading up on other people’s experiences with this option.
 If the conditions seem alright, you will be able to buy your own home and can get your finances back on track in no time.

 While you will be able to get a loan and might even secure your very first home, the conditions will often be a bit stricter when your credit score is poor.
 Keep this in mind when going through your options and consider whether or not it’s worth the repayments you have to make in the future.

 3. Ask for help

-If you have looked at everything that is available outside of the city and had a talk with various lenders about getting a loan even if your credit score is low, you might want to have a chat with the people you’re closest to.
-While asking for help can be a bit dreadful to any of us, it will definitely be worth it if you’re able to secure a home of your own.
+You’ve looked at everything that is available outside of the city and talked with various lenders.
+Now you might want to have a chat with the people you’re closest to.
+While asking for help can be a bit embarrassing, it could be worth it if it means securing a home of your own.

-Your parents, for example, might be willing to put down a form of security or even sell an apartment to you for a bit cheaper as long as you pay them back the balance over time.
-Even better, they might be willing to make a deal with you where they take up a loan which you’re in charge of paying back.
-That way, you can enjoy the benefits of owning your own property a lot sooner than you would have otherwise.
+Your parents, for example, might be willing to help you on your way.
+They might be willing to make a deal with you where they take up a loan which you’re in charge of paying back.
+That way, you can enjoy the benefits of owning your own property a lot sooner.

-Don’t take this for granted, though, and use it as the last solution if nothing else should work in terms of buying your first home.
-Not everyone is in a position to give you a loan or even take up one in their own name so don’t expect anything when you approach them with your question.
+Don’t take this for granted, though, and use it as the last solution.
+Not everyone is in a position to loan you money so don’t expect anything when you approach them with your question.
 Be humble, grateful, and look for solutions elsewhere if this doesn’t work.